-No reply from the Broadcaster Application is expected from this notification, hence the "id" term is omitted.

 packageList – An array of package URLs whose contents have been received, checked for signing and are now available for Broadcaster Application access.
 The package URL of a specific package delivered over ROUTE is signaled in the EFDT.FDT-Instance.File@Content-Location attribute according to A/331 [1].
 Broadcaster Applications may use these package URLs to determine which collection of files have been received or updated.